 Most people have experienced sallow skin and puffy eyes after a few nights of missed sleep.
-But it turns out that chronic sleep loss can lead to lackluster skin, fine lines, and dark circles under the eyes.
+But it turns out that chronic sleep loss can lead to lackluster skin (https://www.

 When you don’t get enough sleep, your body releases more of the stress hormone cortisol.
 In excess amounts, cortisol can break down skin collagen, the protein that keeps skin smooth and elastic.